 Though there is little publicly available information on the investment portfolios of health systems, we can assume they are similar to those of other large institutional investors like universities, which means they include a host of fossil fuel companies.
 This means that healthcare systems, through their investments, are contributing to the degradation of their own community’s health, and intensifying healthcare’s impact on the climate beyond its own energy use.

 If the first rule of medicine is “do no harm,” the healthcare sector must urgently reconsider its relationship with fossil fuels.
 The benefits to community health would be enormous.
 For instance, by cutting just their electricity emissions 30 percent by 2030, the US healthcare sector could prevent “4,130 premature deaths, 85,000 asthma attacks, 4 million respiratory symptom events, and 3,750 hospital visit incidents, and save about $1.2 billion in medical costs.”
 The dual incentives to improve community health and prevent unnecessary costs should have health systems among the institutions most motivated to take an active role in the energy transition.
+Here Healthcare Without Harm has been leading the charge by organizing healthcare systems and health professionals to create an ecologically sustainable healthcare sector that advocates for environmental justice.
+The successes are mounting, but much work remains to be done.

 The needs of people and planet demand a rapid and aggressive decarbonization of the healthcare sector.
 As healthcare begins to more fully comprehend the human cost of climate change, many hospitals are making strides to procure more energy from renewable sources, decarbonize their supply chains, and in some cases even keep the dollars spent on renewable energy local.
 The Cleveland Clinic is a great example.
 When installing their first solar panels in 2010, they chose to work with Ohio Cooperative Solar (now Evergreen Energy Solutions), helping that new enterprise get off the ground and create good local jobs in a historically disinvested community.